jfoskin/ArraysLab2/README.md

 ### Built With

 - JavaScript
+- HTML

 ### What I learned

-I learned how to define an optional paramter
+I implemented other array methods to complete a tas

 ### Useful Resources